Make A Booking Call Now

-Abduction of a Child Under the Age of 16 for a Sexual Purpose
+Abduction or Detention of a Child Under the Age of 16 for Sex

-Have you been accused of Abduction a Child Under the Age of 16 for a Sexual purpose?
+Have you been accused of Abduction or Detention of a Child Under the Age of 16 for a Sexual purpose?
 We can help you by answering your legal questions in confidence about how to get the best result possible.

 Abduction of a Child Under the Age of 16